insafhamdi/Plant-disease-detection/README.md

 ### Training

-Explain how the model was trained, including details such as learning rate, evaluation metrics, number of epochs, etc.
+Explain how the models were trained, including details such as learning rate, evaluation metrics, number of epochs, etc.